digidem/mapeo-map-server/README.md

 - `fastifyOpts (optional)`: Options object to customize the Fastify instance.
 Refer to the [official Fastify documentation](https://www.fastify.io/docs/latest/Reference/Server/) for more details.
 - `mapServerOpts (required)`: Options object to customize the map server instance.
 Options include:
-  - `database: BetterSqlite3.Database (required)`: [BetterSqlite3](https://github.com/WiseLibs/better-sqlite3) database instance representing the SQLite database to use.
+  - `storagePath: string (required)`: Path to use for persistent map server storage.
+Happens to be a SQLite database under the hood, but consumers should treat this as an opaque path managed exclusively by the map server.

 ## API Documentation